MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/manually-remove-lingering-objects.md

 After you bring back online a domain controller or global catalog server that has been offline for a long time, any of the following issues may occur:

 - E-mail messages aren't delivered to a user whose user object was moved between domains.
-After you bring the outdated domain controller or global catalog server back online, both instances of the user object appear in the global catalog.
+After you bring the outdated domain controller or global catalog server back online, both instances of the user object appear in the global catalog contents.
 Both objects have the same e-mail address, so e-mail messages can't be delivered.
 - A user account that no longer exists still appears in the global address list.
 - A universal group that no longer exists still appears in a user's access token.